On this page

 During the complaint resolution process, we remain impartial and do not take sides.

-If you are unable to resolve a complaint yourself, lodge the complaint with us online, by phone, by mail or in person.
+If you are unable to resolve a complaint yourself, lodge the complaint with us online, by phone or by mail.

 Before you lodge your complaint, make sure you have: